• Skip to primary navigation

 • Reader Comments & Ratings

-• Charred corn (or corn on the cob if you're in the UK), can be eaten on or off the cob, whatever suits.
+• Charred corn (or corn on the cob if you're in the UK) can be enjoyed straight off the cob or sliced off into a bowl, depending on how you like to serve it.

-• Blackening the corn really intensifies the sweetness and flavor.
+• Searing the corn really intensifies the sweetness and depth of flavor.

 • I've added butter and a scattering of fresh cilantro, but you can get really creative with the flavors and I've made some suggestions later in this post.